Black elderberries are shiny, round, dark purple berries that have been used in Europe and northern Africa for a long time.

 Black elderberries were once thought to ward off evil spirits and prevent or cure certain health problems such as colds and flu, respiratory illnesses, burns, wrinkles, and acne.
 Today, you can easily find black elderberry pies, jellies, jams, wine, and medicinal products in Europe.

 In the U.S., black elderberries are gaining popularity as a “superfruit” and are increasingly being recognized for their health benefits.

 Black elderberries are commonly sold in juice, syrup, gummy, lozenge, pill, powder, and tea form to help treat a variety of health problems.
-Here are some of the many ways this powerful berry may benefit your health:
+Here are some of the many ways this berry may benefit your health:

 Black elderberries have been studied most widely as a treatment for the viral flu.
 Scientists believe that the berry stimulates the immune system’s chemical responses, bringing relief from flu symptoms and possibly shortening its duration.

 Elderberries might also help reduce symptoms of the common cold.
 A study conducted with air travelers suggested that taking black elderberry extract lessened the length and severity of a cold.

 Black elderberries contain sterols.
 These substances are found in plants, and they help stop your body from absorbing cholesterol.
 Studies show that adding just 2 grams of sterol to your daily food intake can reduce your LDL cholesterol (or “bad” cholesterol) by 5% to 15%.